 Our OCR Music GCSE course is a harmonious blend of inspiration and skill-building, designed to cultivate the next generation of musicians.
-Although we currently don’t offer an Online GCSE Music course, this GCSE course is comprehensive, covering a wide range of musical styles and techniques.
+This GCSE course is comprehensive, covering a wide range of musical styles and techniques.
 It develops students’ confidence, skills, and understanding of music to a level where they can seamlessly progress to study A Level Music.
-Note that this is a GCSE course and not an GCSE Music Online course, which means it’s suited for students based in the UK or those willing to sit exams in the UK.
+Note that this is a GCSE course and not an IGCSE Music Online course, which means it’s suited for students based in the UK or those willing to sit exams in the UK.

 Homework, Assessment and Reporting

 In this GCSE Music course, students in the Upper School are expected to complete at least one piece of homework per subject every fortnight in Level 3 and weekly in Level 4.
 The key to success in Upper School, and particularly in this music course, is revising notes regularly to consolidate learning.
 Students are encouraged to create revision cards and notes for each topic as they navigate through the syllabus, ensuring they are well-prepared for their final exams at the end of the two-year GCSE journey.